Kenton Charles Tekulve

 "The toughest pitcher for me was a relief pitcher by the name of Kent Tekulve.
 He was a submarine pitcher, 6-foot-5, lanky, and threw at a very difficult angle from down around his ankles . . . " - Ron Cey

 Bespectacled submariner Kent Tekulve pitched in over 1,000 games at the major league level, all in relief.
 In sixteen big league seasons, spent mostly with the Pittsburgh Pirates, he recorded 184 saves.

 Tekulve's save total dropped to 21 in 1980, but he made the All-Star team for the only time in his career.
-Early in the 1985 season, he was dealt across the state to the Philadelphia Phillies for Al Holland.
+Early in the 1985 season, he was dealt across the state to the Philadelphia Phillies in return for Al Holland.
 He spent nearly four years in Philly before ending his career with the Cincinnati Reds in 1989.